 - 1. Have 2 students from one of the groups who did the experiment with Control 1 come to the front of the class (or stand where they are).
 They will: - a.
 Demonstrate what they did - b.
 Tell the class their observations - 2.
 Ask the class for possible reasons for the observations (see chart below) and then tell them the answers. - 3.
 Repeat with students from Control 2 and then the remaining student groups. - 4.
-Write the results on the board so that all students can see them.

-Ask students: What chemicals are responsible for the following
+Write the results on the board so that all students can see them. - Ask students: Is there any one reagent that is not critical for the reaction to take place?
+Phenol red is not necessary for the reaction to take place, but it shows that the products are more acidic than the reactants.